“Westworld” recap: The five easiest ways to catch up on Season 1

 - HBO’s four-minute recap video: This is probably your best bet.
 HBO posted a YouTube video that very quickly takes you through the entire season, reminding you about all the major plot points you forgot.
 Watch it here.

-- Time magazine’s recap: If character-driven explainers are more your thing, this one does a pretty good job of going through each major character and looking at their Season One arc.
+- Time magazine’s recap: If character-driven explainers are more your thing, this one does a pretty good job of going through each major character and looking at their season one arc.
 Read it here.

 - Wikipedia: While the online dictionary is not always the most reliable source, TV synopses on the site tend to be written by rabid fans who know their stuff.
 Case in point: The Wikipedia page for Westworld‘s finale includes an editor’s note that says, “This episode’s plot summary may be too long or excessively detailed.”
 Exactly what we want to see.
 Read it here.